 - No substitution will be considered unless a written request to the specifying architect is received for approval at least ten (10) days prior to the established bid date.
 Evidence shall be submitted to demonstrate equivalency to the products and performance levels specified.
 Laminated panels shall not be considered acceptable substitutes for the specified foamed-in-place panels.

-- A complete description of the substitution including details referenced to the wall panels shown on the contract drawings.
+- A complete description of the substitution including details referenced to the wall and windows shown on the contract drawings.

 - Independent test reports verifying compliance with specified performance requirements.

 - A detailed listing of each specification item with which the substitution does not fully comply.